swiss-seismological-service/scrtdd/README.md

 **Notes**:

-- Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk for the next runs, which will be much faster.
+- Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk (for the next runs, which will be much faster).

-### 1.4 Useful options
+### 1.5 Useful options

 In addition to the options we have already seen, there are also some other interesting catalog related options.